Featured image of post Functional Equality: When 2+2 does not equal 4.0

 Canonical Representations

-In Go, to test whether two values time.Time represent the same moment in time, you can convert them both to Unix epoch seconds using the Unix() method.
+For example in Go, to test whether two values of type time.Time represent the same moment in time, you can convert them both to Unix epoch seconds using the Unix() method.

 // t1 and t2 are the same time in two different time zones